Manhattan Clam Chowder - ☺♥♥♥☺T

 If you plan to serve the chowder immediately after making it, put a large soup tureen and the individual serving bowls you plan to use into a 180 degrees F warming oven.

-Let the broth settle for five minutes, then decant the broth into a one quart bowl, leaving the last ounce (with any sand or other material) in the measuring cup.
+Let the broth settle for five minutes, then decant the broth into a one quart bowl, leaving the last ounce of broth (with any sand or other material) in the one quart measuring cup.
 Discard that last ounce.
 Set the bowl of clam broth aside.

 Heat a two gallon pot over medium heat.
 Add the bacon and fry it, turning each slice over about once a minute, just until it is crisp.